 BlackBerry Guard launched in 2019 as CylanceGuard.
-Rebranded as BlackBerry Guard, the “relatively new [MDR platform] continues to perform well,” Chen said during the September 24 earnings call.
-“To take advantage of this opportunity, we plan to greatly enhance our channel programs.
+Rebranded as BlackBerry Guard, the "relatively new continues to perform well," Chen said during the September 24 earnings call.
+"To take advantage of this opportunity, we plan to greatly enhance our channel programs.
 Certified partners will be able to deliver a managed service and threat hunting on the AI driven cybersecurity solution, greatly increasing our scale.
-This will differentiate us against our major competitors who prefer to provide [MDR] services themselves.”
+This will differentiate us against our major competitors who prefer to provide services themselves."

 MDR: Direct vs. Partner Sales

 Indeed, numerous cybersecurity software providers increasingly promote and sell MDR directly to end-customers.
 Some of the offerings include reseller options, but many of the MDR options lack a true MSP or MSSP component for multi-tenant monetization and management of end-customers.

 Clearly, BlackBerry wants to counter direct sales rivals with a channel-friendly MDR option.
 Still, Chen didn't provide specific details about the BlackBerry Guard MDR partner initiative.
 Perhaps more information will surface during the BlackBerry Security Summit 2020, a virtual conference scheduled for October 5-7.

 While BlackBerry's cybersecurity tools are well-known, the emerging MDR offering faces intense market competition.
 Also, fully 89 percent of top MSSPs now offer some form of MDR to their end-customers, according to our MSSP 250 research report for 2020.